FreddieRidell/ui-lang/README.md

 # UI Lang

-> Somewhere to sketch my ideas for what a ui language to suplant react might look like
+> Somewhere to sketch my ideas for what a ui language to supplant react might look like

 ## Ideas